sphinxlab/toulbar2/docs/README.md

 Voir document NotesReunions.odt pour plus de details.

-## General
+## Overview

 The **'toulbar2/docs'** folder is dedicated to the **Sphinx** documentation of toulbar2.

-Documentation replacing the previous .html pages of **'toulbar2/web'** folder and also most of the **'doc'** folder that does not exist anymore.
+Documentation replacing the previous .html pages of **'toulbar2/web'** folder and also most of the **'doc'** folder (a).

 Documentation **using files of some other folders**, such as 'toulbar2/web', 'toulbar2/misc/doc'.

+  (a) *The 'doc' folder does not exist anymore : most of the documentation previously into 'doc' folder has been rewritten into 'docs' as .rst pages, and remaining 'doc' content now into 'misc/doc'*.

+Documentation also containing generated (by Doxygen+Breathe) documentation of toulbar2 python code (toulbar2/pytoulbar2) and of toulbar2 C++ code (toulbar2/src).

+Generated : .html pages and .pdf files.

 Documentation **hosted on GitHub Pages**, built with **GitHub free CI/CD tool** ; with a **redirection** of current toulbar2 site to those GitHub Pages.

-## Documentation

-- Content :

-  - The .rst pages have been created from .html pages of 'toulbar2/web'.
-  - The documentation also contains generated (by Doxygen+Breathe) documentation of toulbar2 python code (toulbar2/pytoulbar2) and of toulbar2 C++ code (toulbar2/src).
-  - Most of the documentation previously into 'doc' folder has been rewritten as .rst pages.

-- Generated : .html pages and .pdf files.

 ## Creation